load1n9/oxyde/README.md

 #  oxyde
 <img src = "logo.png" height = "10%" width = "10%"></img><br>
-an easily written html editor, plan on adding more to it you can add some code if you want
+an easily written html editor, plan on adding more to it you can add some code if you want hosted [here](https://oxyde.netlify.com/)